 Participants formulate recommendations to their organisation regarding how to respond to a sustainability challenge or opportunity.
-This usually builds on the case review findings.
+This usually builds on the Analysis Paper findings.

-Research towards a dissertation is undertaken under guidance from a supervisor.
-The research must follow a recognised qualitative and/or quantitative methodology, but can be applied (e.g. action research).
+Research towards a dissertation is undertaken with support and guidance from an academic supervisor.
+The research must follow a recognised qualitative and/or quantitative methodology, but can also take the form of applied research (e.g. action research).
 The research can address a topic of relevance to a specific organisation, or focus more generally on a sector, challenge or location.
-Participants are encouraged to choose research topics that are practically focused and of relevance to the most pressing sustainability challenges.
+Participants are encouraged to choose research topics that are practically focused and of relevance in addressing pressing key sustainability challenges.
 The dissertations are expected to be at the same level as would be required on a full-time Master's programme.

 Read examples of previous dissertation topics.